BKHNZ-labs/OrbitTON/README.md

 But to be honest, i haven't used that before, and don't know about the limit of it, there is existed or not.
 The code is using my merkle tree which is based on cosmos's merkle tree.

+The test is on `tests/core/full-flow.test.ts`.

 There are another things that i have not implemented since it is simple one are:

 - the fee for the liveness of vote contract to reduce fee.
 With 1000000 users, the fee is 0.05 TON, it is not too much. (i believe)
 - execution for proposal when vote is passed, other functions related to business logic.
+- refund fee for user when finish execution or in error.
 - add more other checks.
 - take test about the fee when using exotic cell, find out the beautiful of it.